 4. There must be an intention to create a legal relationship.

 Note: ‘Communication’ means the content of offer must come into the knowledge of the person to whom the offer is made.

-Family matter, Religious matter, Political matters etc.
+For example: Family matter, Religious matter, Political matter, etc.

-1. General Offer.
-It is an offer to the whole world.
+1. General Offer: It is an offer to the whole world.

-2. Specific offer.
-It is an offer made to a particular person or group of persons.
+2. Specific offer: It is an offer made to a particular person or group of persons.

-7. Standing offer.
-An offer is a standing offer if it is intended to remain open for a specified period.
+7. Standing offer: An offer is a standing offer if it is intended to remain open for a specified period.